kingRayhan/kingtodo/readme.md

  <p>Design credit <a href="https://github.com/themeshef">@ThemeShef<a/></p>
 </div>

-KingTodo is a simple simple application created with Laravel and vujs that allows you to add todos, edit todos, delete todos and also mark todo as completed and dragging and sorting.
+**[kingtodo][kingtodourl]** is a simple simple application created with Laravel and vujs that allows you to add todos, edit todos, delete todos and also mark todo as completed and dragging and sorting.

 > **Application Version:** 1.1.0 <br>
 > **Laravel Version:** 5.5 <br>